Categories

 And now it had to be exorcised!

 “When a demonic spirit is expelled from a person it travels through arid places seeking rest, and not finding any, it returns to where he had been evicted from and finds the person’s heart clean and tidy… but empty!
-So it goes and brings seven other spirits even more wicked than itself to share that room with him, and the final condition of that person becomes worse than before.”
+So it goes and brings in seven other spirits even more wicked than itself to share that room with him, and the final condition of that person becomes worse than before.”
 (Matthew 12: 43-45)

 So, even though he was my next-door neighbour, I could not help him, and he never came back to see me.